 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Fast or uneven heartbeat

-- Severe diarrhea, constipation, swollen belly, or pain in the stomach.
+- Severe constipation, or pain in your abdomen

 If you notice these less serious side effects, talk with your doctor: